volatilityfoundation/volatility3/API_CHANGES.md

 2.1.0
 =====
-Add in the linux `task.get_threads` method added to rhe API.
+Add in the linux `task.get_threads` method added to the API.

 2.0.3
 =====